Continental Innovates with Rancher and Kubernetes

 With Longhorn, you can:

-Prior to Rancher v2.5, Longhorn could be installed as a Rancher catalog app.
+Before Rancher v2.5, Longhorn could be installed as a Rancher catalog app.
 In Rancher v2.5, the catalog system was replaced by the Apps & Marketplace, and it became possible to install Longhorn as an app from that page.

 The Cluster Explorer now allows you to manipulate Longhorn’s Kubernetes resources from the Rancher UI.
 So now you can control the Longhorn functionality with the Longhorn UI, or with kubectl, or by manipulating Longhorn’s Kubernetes custom resources in the Rancher UI.